osrf-migration/servicesim-wiki/Walkthrough.md

 The first checkpoint consists of navigating the robot to the pick-up location.
 In our case, this is the `FrontElevator`.

-For this walkthrough, there are a few ways you can move the robot there:
+During an automated competition, the robot would be programmatically navigated using a program such as the [example solution](https://bitbucket.org/osrf/servicesim/wiki/Running%20Example%20Solution).
+For this walkthrough, there are a few ways you can move the robot:

 #### A. Using the keyboard teleoperation